 A rough idea of the meals you’d like to make in the week will go along way towards reducing waste.
 I know, I know, it’s a bit of a hack on a glorious Sunday afternoon, but well worth the 10 min of your time!

 Overripe fruit like apples and pears work well in gravy, and peaches and mangoes add flavour to fruity stews.
 Lots of your imperfect, mushy, blackened or ageing bits and pieces can be blended into oblivion with other ingredients.
-(Try this yummy smoothie recipe if you’ve got an abundance of berries, or this decadent chocolate mousse recipe when avos have unsightly black spots.)

 Here’s one of my favourite ways to use bananas when they’re beyond eating plain: